huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

   - [Association Subcommand](#association-subcommand)
   - [Disassociation Subcommand](#disassociation-subcommand)
   - [Association Query Subcommand](#association-query-subcommand)

+# Operating Environment Requirements #
+**fisclient** is developed and tested in the following environments:

+- CentOS 7.3
+- Python 2.7

+For other environments, availability is not guaranteed.

 # Installation #
 You should first make sure that you have logged in to the Elastic Cloud Server as **root** before installation.